chilipeppr/widget-terminal/README.md

-# com-chilipeppr-widget-template
+# com-chilipeppr-widget-terminal
-This example widget gives you a framework for creating your own widget.
-Please change this description once you fork this template and create your own widget.
-Make sure to run runme.js every time you are done editing your code so you can regenerate your README.md file, regenerate your auto-generated-widget.html, and automatically push your changes to Github.
+A terminal session with the host running SPJS.
+As of version 1.87 of SPJS you can send/receive basic terminal commands to host operating system.
+This widget is a front-end UI for the terminal from ChiliPeppr.

 ![alt text](screenshot.png "Screenshot")

-## ChiliPeppr Widget / Template
+## ChiliPeppr Widget / Terminal

 All ChiliPeppr widgets/elements are defined using cpdefine() which is a method that mimics require.js.
 Each defined object must have a unique ID so it does